 This is the form for one-off events, which may take place over one or a number of days.
-Events might include mountain biking or running, triathlons, equine events, paintballing, skills training, guided walks, bushcraft, carriage driving – and many others!
+Events might include mountain biking or running, triathlons, equine events, paintballing, filming, skills training, guided walks, bushcraft, carriage driving – and many others!

 This is the form for you if you wish to undertake conservation, heritage or archaeological surveys that require a permit.
 Activities of this kind might include archaeological excavations, activities on scheduled ancient monuments or surveys of European protected species.

-Annual permits for individuals
+Annual permissions for individuals

 This is the form for regular activities that may need a permit or barrier keys, such as horse riding, husky training, keeping beehives and so on (this is not an exhaustive list of potential activities).

-Annual permits for businesses, clubs and societies
+Annual permissions for businesses, clubs and societies

 This is the form for you if you represent a business, club or society and need a permit or barrier keys for activities such as carriage driving and foliage gathering.